opensource-observer/oso/CONTRIBUTING.md

 Bugs are a reality for any software project.
 We can't fix what we don't know about.

-If you believe a bug report presents a security risk, please follow [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) and report it directly to security@hypercerts.org instead of filing a public issue or posting it to a public forum.
+If you believe a bug report presents a security risk, please follow [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) and report it directly to security@karibalabs.co instead of filing a public issue or posting it to a public forum.
 We will get back to you promptly.

 Otherwise, please, first search between [existing issues in our repository] and if the issue is not reported yet, [file a new one].

 <!-- markdownlint-disable line-length -->

-[existing issues in our repository]: https://github.com/hypercerts-org/hypercerts/issues
+[existing issues in our repository]: https://github.com/opensource-observer/oso/issues
-[file a new one]: https://github.com/hypercerts-org/hypercerts/issues/new?assignees=&labels=type%3Abug&projects=&template=1.bug_report.yml
+[file a new one]: https://github.com/opensource-observer/oso/issues/new?assignees=&labels=type%3Abug&projects=&template=1.bug_report.yml

 <!-- markdownlint-enable line-length -->